Campaign chaos in clifton as ciattarelli signs defaced with genocide gaza messages

 Dozens of signs across residential neighborhoods and public intersections were plastered with decals reading “I love Genocide, Free Gaza.”

-Campaign chaos in clifton as ciattarelli signs defaced with genocide gaza messages - photo authorized for use by and/or licensed by shore news network
+Photo: campaign chaos in clifton as ciattarelli signs defaced with genocide gaza messages

 The incidents, reported over the last two days, have prompted an investigation by local police amid growing tensions surrounding the upcoming statewide election.